photoprism/photoprism-docs/docs/developer-guide/api/oidc.md

 Deleted accounts remain linked to the *Subject ID*, so logging in via *OIDC* is no longer possible and no new account will be registered for the same the *Subject ID* either.

 If you wish to change the connected user account or create a new account instead, you must therefore change the authentication for the old account to *None* before deleting it.

-To restore previously deleted accounts, admins can [create a new account](../../user-guide/users/cli.md#creating-a-new-account) with the same username through the [Admin Web UI](../../user-guide/users/index.md#adding-a-new-user) or the [terminal commands](../../user-guide/users/cli.md#creating-a-new-account) provided for this purpose.
+To restore a previously deleted account, admins can [create a new account](../../user-guide/users/cli.md#creating-a-new-account) with the same *username* through the [Admin Web UI](../../user-guide/users/index.md#adding-a-new-user) or the [`photoprism users add`](../../user-guide/users/cli.md#creating-a-new-account) command.

 [Learn more ›](../../user-guide/users/cli.md#creating-a-new-account)